Struct rsvg::CairoRenderer

 SVG full of icons that are meant to be be rendered independently of each other.

-must be a plain fragment identifier like #foo
+Note that the id must be a plain fragment identifier like #foo, with

-a leading #
+a leading # character.

-gives the position and size at which the named element will
+The element_viewport gives the position and size at which the named element will

 be rendered.
 FIXME: mention proportional scaling.

-must be in a cairo::Status::Success
+The cr must be in a cairo::Status::Success state, or this function

 will not render anything, and instead will return

-’s current error state.
+RenderingError::Cairo with the cr’s current error state.

 Auto Trait Implementations§